Shein’s and Temu’s prices will get hit even harder by the new de minimis rule

 Companies will now have to pay a hefty import tax even if they ship in bulk, which means customers may eventually have to pay more.

-The suspension of de minimis will also affect the millions of sellers on Amazon Haul, a discount competitor to Temu and TikTok Shop.
+The suspension of de minimis will also affect Amazon Haul, a discount competitor to Temu and TikTok Shop that ships directly from China.

+An Amazon spokesperson told CNN that the company “consistently offers the lowest prices across the widest selection of products” and that it will “continue to meet or beat prices versus other retailers across the vast selection of products.”

 Overhauling how Americans shop